carmen-ruby/carmen/README.md

 ## Overriding structural data

 You might want to tweak the data that Carmen provides for a variety of reasons.
-Carmen provides an `overlay_path` which can be set to point to a set of data that will be overlayed on top of the standard data.
-The structure of the files in this directory should mirror those in the data path that Carmen ships with.
+Carmen maintains an array of paths to laod data from in: `Carmen.data_paths`.
+The structure of files in each of these paths should mirror those in the `iso_data` path Carmen ships with.

-To adda new country to the system, you would create a directory (let's use `my_data` as an example), and create a `world.yml` file inside it.
-Then set Carmen to use the new overlay path:
+To add a new country to the system, you would create a directory (let's use `my_data` as an example), and create a `world.yml` file inside it.
+Then add the path to Carman:

-    Carmen.overlay_path = File.expand_path('../my_data', __FILE___)
+    Carmen.append_data_path File.expand_path('../my_data', __FILE___)

 Elements within the data files are identified using their `code` values (or, in the case of countries, `alpha_2_code`).
 Create a new block for the country you wish to add inside `my_data/world.yml`: